mmjackson90/ddl/readme.md

-**Dungeon Definition Language
+# Dungeon Description Language

 DDL is a suite of tools and definitions designed to make designing and illustrating full on D&D encounter maps much simpler.
-It consists of four rough parts:

-1: The dungeon definition: This is only the bits the GM cares about.
-Important rooms etc. It can be used to create the spatial definition.

-2: The spatial definition: This is computed from the above and describes the exact layout of the dungeon.
-It can be used to create the asset definition, given suitable assets.

-3: The asset definition: This is made up of multiple assets, which may be made of assets, which are themselves images.
-This organises the spatial definition into a series of layers and images that can be pulled out into actual pretty pictures.

-*Implementation
-The tooling will be written (initially) in python.
-The definitions themselves will be json (see json-schema).
-Image handling done using pillow.
+It is built of several parts which can either function independently, or as a full stack:

+## The Dungeon Definition

+A standard for declaring the layout of a dungeon in terms of things the Dungeon Master actually cares about.

+## The Architect

+The architect takes a dungeon definition, and can convert it into a geometrically valid layout.

+## The Artist

+Takes a layout, decides which pieces of artwork to use to render it either top-down or isometrically, and then outputs the result.